AfiyahM/iitb_edtech-internship-port-/README.md

 # InternDeck - AI-Powered Internship Platform

-InternDeck is a comprehensive platform that helps students discover, prepare for, and land their dream internships using AI-powered tools and personalized guidance.
+InternDeck is a comprehensive platform that helps students discover, prepare for, and land their dream internships using AI-powered tools and personalized guidance..

 ## Features